-Your doctor usually diagnoses the condition after a physical exam.
-A varicocele can’t always be felt or seen when you’re lying down.
-Your doctor will most likely examine your testicles while you’re standing up and lying down.
+- Physical exam.
+Because a varicocele can’t always be felt or seen when you’re lying down, your doctor will most likely examine your testicles while you’re standing up and lying down.

-Your doctor may need to perform a scrotal ultrasound.
+- Scrotal ultrasound.
+In some cases, a scrotal ultrasound may be necessary.
 This helps measure the spermatic veins and allows your doctor to get a detailed, accurate picture of the condition.

 Once the varicocele is diagnosed, your doctor will classify it with one of three clinical grades.
 They’re labeled grades 1 through 3, according to the size of the lump in your testicle.
-Grade 1 is the smallest and grade 3 the largest.
+Grade 1 is the smallest, and grade 3 is the largest.

 It’s not always necessary to treat a varicocele.
-However, you may want to consider treatment if the varicocele:
+But you may want to

 - causes pain